HangCcZ/Frontend-Mentor-Challenges/README.md

 # This repository contain my solutions to the frontend coding challenges from [Frontend Mentor](https://www.frontendmentor.io/challenges).
+I'm taking these challenges to improve my frontend skills.
 # I'm using Next.js and Tailwind CSS to tackle these challenges and all projects are deployed on Vercel.
 ---